adambard/learnxinyminutes-docs/less.html.markdown

 }

-/*Functions
+/* Functions
 ==============================*/

 /* Less provides functions that can be used to accomplish a variety of tasks.
-Consider the following */
+Consider the following: */

-/* Functions can be invoked by using their name and passing in the required arguments */ body {
+/* Functions can be invoked by using their name and passing in the required arguments. */

+body {
   width: round(10.25px);
 }